jh3nd3rs0n/argmatey/README.md

 -   Custom interpretation of command line options and arguments based on the ordering provided
 -   Custom adaptability of the program based on the command line option or argument encountered

+An example of using ArgMatey's command line argument parsing and handling can be found [here](#example-of-using-argmatey).

 **Complete customization of the program usage and help.** Every level of the program usage and help can be customized.
 The usage of one, a few, or all command line options of a particular type can be customized in a different format.
 The help text of one, a few, or all command line option groups can be customized in a different format.
 The entire program usage and help can be customized in a completely different format.

+An example of customizing one aspect of the program help can be found [here](#example-of-customizing-the-help-text-of-command-line-option-groups).

 **Single source code file.** As an alternative to importing ArgMatey as a Maven dependency or a JAR file, ArgMatey can be imported to a project as a source code file.